 - Autonomous Vehicles are feasible and will eventually become commonplace.
-This technology is likely to be used first for freight and delivery purposes (which are not the focus of this plan, as they may not accommodate or benefit from carrying passengers), then by transportation services (taxis, ride sharing companies, shuttles etc.), before reaching full market penetration for personal vehicle ownership. - Shared Occupancy and, perhaps ownership (i.e. subscription bases use) of AVs will reduce the negative impacts on congestion and the environment. - Privately owned AVs will have the greatest potential to generate Zero Occupancy Miles Traveled. - Pricing has the potential to disproportionately impact some persons, and thus equity must be an integral consideration in discussion and development of related mechanisms.
+This technology is likely to be used first for freight and delivery purposes, then by transportation services (taxis, ride sharing companies, shuttles etc.), before reaching full market penetration for personal vehicle ownership. - Shared Occupancy and, perhaps ownership (i.e. subscription bases use) of AVs will reduce the negative impacts on congestion and the environment. - Privately owned AVs will have the greatest potential to generate Zero Occupancy Miles Traveled. - Pricing has the potential to disproportionately impact some persons, and thus equity must be an integral consideration in discussion and development of related mechanisms.
 One method to mitigate potential inequities is to reinvest any revenues yielded into public transportation systems like transit, or programs designed to further equity in access to transportation.